ASRCsoft/atmoschem.process/README.md

   - PostgreSQL, and a user with permission to create and delete databases

-The processing is currently very computationally intensive and requires about 8GB of RAM and 30GB of disk space.
+The processing requires about 30GB of disk space.

 ### Creating the dataset